 Priority will be given to children living closest to the school determined by the shortest distance.
-Distances are calculated on the basis of a straight-line measurement between the front door of the child's home address (including the community entrance to flats) and the main entrance of the school by the Local Authority and provided to the school.
-In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
+Distances are calculated.
+The distance will be measured from the main entrance of the child's home to the main entrance of the chosen school by the Local Authority and provided to the school.
+In the event of distances being the same for two or more children where this would determine the last place to be allocated. random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.

-To apply for a place at this school in the normal admission round3, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5 to 8.
+To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 6 to 8.
 The Supplementary Information Form (SIF) should be returned to Mrs Graham, St Marie's School, Fulwood Road, Sheffield.
-S10 3DQ by 15th January 2021.
+S10 3DQ by 15th January 2023.

 You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
-If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.
+If you are unsuccessful

+(unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 8, and this is likely to affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 6 to 8, and this is likely to affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2022.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2023.

-Late applications will be administered in accordance with your home Local Authority Primary Co-ordinated Admissions Scheme.
+Late applications will be administered in accordance with your home Local Authority Primary Coordinated Admissions Scheme.
 You are encouraged to ensure that your application is received on time.